 - The boat needs 8-9 hours if you take a Blue Star Ferries or about 6 hours with a SeaJet

 - On Amorgos is produced exquisite thyme honey, and local Psimmeni Raki (alcoholic drink).
 Drink wisely and in small doses!

 - Kaerati Apartments: Located in a beautifull hill overlooking Katapola village, with big, new, fully equipped and spotlessly clean rooms and with a garden perfect for breakfast, you will have an amazing stay.
 Check for prices and availability in Booking. com

 Related Post: Amorgos Island, an Authentic Experience in the Aegean

 Anafi, the Small Volcanic Island

-Anafi is situated east of Santorini, and its most impressive feature is a gigantic and scary rock, Kalamos, only second to size to Gibraltar rock.
+Anafi is situated east of Santorini, and its most impressive feature is a gigantic and intimidating rock, Kalamos, only second in size to Gibraltar rock.
 As it is 460 m high, it is a very popular climbing spot.

 What is hiking in Anafi like?

 Rocky terrain, volcanic-ash granite, and limestone from the Santorini volcanic eruption paths, steep cliffs, and cove-scalloped morphology.
 Barren of trees or large plants.
 The peak is Vigla at 582 m.